trek-view/basecamp/_posts/2020-10-02-google-street-view-microsoft-bing-maps-facebook-mapillary-apple-look-around.md

 ## The Future

-None of these services seem to be ending anytime soon.

 You can see [where the Google Street View cars will be next here](https://www.google.com/streetview/), and [where Apple Look Around cars will be next here](https://maps.apple.com/imagecollection/).

 Whilst I can't find anything confirming it, I would be very confident that Microsoft's Streetsde cars are still on the road too.

 Mapillary is likely to grow quickly [after the recent Facebook aquisition](https://blog.mapillary.com/news/2020/06/18/Mapillary-joins-Facebook.html), and the big pockets that affords them.
 Where they'll be next?
-Wll that depends on the 1000's of contributors.
+Well that depends on the 1000's of contributors.